MS in NURSING AND BUSINESS LEADERSHIP

 Expected Student Outcomes

-Upon completion of their program of study, graduates of Washington Adventist University’s MS in Nursing Education will be able to:
+Upon completion of their program of study, graduates of Washington Adventist University’s MS in Nursing Business Leadership will be able to:

 - Demonstrate organizational and systems leadership that will improve quality and safety outcomes in nursing education or health care organizations.